opentsg/www-opentsg-studio/README.md

 ## The videos and downloads don't show

-Due to the massive size of some of the content referenced on the site the NGINX front end is configured to dynamically mount the folders listed in the folder `assets/deploy/mounts.yaml`.
+Due to the massive size of some of the content referenced on the site the NGINX front end is configured to dynamically mount the `/r` folder.